jrfnl/clearPHP/rules/compatible-typehint.md

 <!-- Good Practices -->
 # Compatible Typehint

-In PHP's functions and methods, arguments may have `typehint`, that forces arguments to be objects, compatible with a class or interface, array or callable.
+In PHP's functions and methods, arguments may have a _typehint_, that forces arguments to be objects, compatible with a class or interface, array or callable.
 When classes and interfaces are used, objects of the same class or implementing the interface, or any of their child may be accepted.

-When such criteria is not met, the code will emit a catchable error.
+When such criteria are not met, the code will emit a catchable error.

 This validation will be done at execution time.
-This rules aims at avoiding any situation where a method is called with the wrong type of arguments, as much as it may be identified at compile time.
+This rule aims at avoiding any situation where a method is called with the wrong type of arguments, as much as it may be identified at compile time.

 ## Rule Details